Resources and Tools

 Transformative WASH for Climate Resilience |

 Transformation starts with you.
-We have gathered together key resources for water and WASH practitioners that can help you deliver transformative WASH programming with an explicit focus on supporting local communities and institutions to shift harmful norms that exclude the diverse voices of women, people with disabilities and marginalised groups.
+We have gathered together key resources for water and WASH practitioners that can help you deliver transformative WASH programming, with an explicit focus on supporting local communities and institutions to shift harmful norms that exclude the diverse voices of women, people with disabilities and marginalised groups.

 |

-Gender, Disability & Social Inclusion (GEDSI) |
+Gender, Disability and Social Inclusion |

 |